Shin Gallery

 Shin Gallery is an encyclopedic art gallery owned by Hong Gyu Shin.
 It specializes in modern and contemporary art, and hosts museum-quality exhibitions.
-It is located on the Lower East Side of Manhattan, New York, and opened in 2013.
+It is located on the Lower East Side of Manhattan, New York, and it opened in 2013.
 In 2014, an immersive project space was opened next to the gallery.
 In 2017 Shin Gallery expanded to include three different gallery spaces on Orchard Street.
-In 2020, Shin Haus was launched.
-Shin Haus is a program with the aim of discovering up-and-coming artists.
-Shin Gallery also specializes in rediscovering overlooked artists, traditionally marginalized due to their ethnicity and gender.
-Work is also done with a variety of venues including national heritage sites, hotels, and public spaces further demonstrating its international agenda.
+Then in 2020, Shin Haus get launched, a program that aims to discover up-and-coming artists.
+The Gallery also specializes in rediscovering overlooked artists, traditionally marginalized due to their ethnicity and gender.
+Shin Gallery also works with a variety of venues including national heritage sites, hotels, and public spaces further demonstrating its international agenda.

 Background

-Hong Gyu Shin was born in South Korea and moved to New York as an international student at the age of 16.
-Interested in art since his youth, he started collecting at 13 when he bought a Japanese ukiyo-e woodblock print by Utagawa Kuniyoshi.
-Shin graduated with a degree in art conservation and opened his gallery after his second year in college.
-After getting to know the gallery scene in the city well, he realized that New York needed a more inclusive space for both artists and visitors alike.
+Hong Gyu Shin was born in South Korea, and moved to New York as an international student at the age of 16.
+He was interested in art since his youth, he started collecting at 13, when he bought a Japanese ukiyo-e woodblock print by Utagawa Kuniyoshi.
+Shin graduated with a degree in art conservation and opened his gallery at the end of his second year in college.
+After getting to know the gallery scene in the city, he realized that New York needed a more inclusive space for both artists and visitors alike.

 When he was only 23 years old (2013) Shin opened his gallery, at first displaying work by largely emerging Korean artists.
 His first exhibit showed the work of the Korean artist Hyon Gyon, including her monumental fabric pieces, made by melting traditional Korean garments together.
 Since then, the type of art that Shin displays has expanded, and he seeks out art that piques his curiosity.

 The gallery features a collection of both established and emerging artists, unlike most galleries on the Lower East Side.
 A significant number of works by rediscovered women and self-taught artists of color can be seen as well.
 The collection features artworks that represent their era while still being aesthetically challenging in the present moment.